Rohan17rp/Shopping-Website-Project/README.md

 Tarun Luthra
 ( github : tarunluthra )<br>
 <br>
-Note: This project has been developed on an Ubuntu 18.04 ( Linux ) Machine.
-Behaviour on Windows/Mac Environment is not yet tested
+Note: This project has been developed on an Ubuntu 18.04 ( Linux ) Machine. <br>
+Behaviour on Windows/Mac Environment is not yet tested.
 <br>
 Software Used : Jetbrains Webstorm
 <br>